DaveEveritt/css-custom-properties/readme.md

 A simple example with CSS code shown.

-`:root` is often used to declare CSS Custom Properties or "variables" that become available throughout the document, for example:
+`:root` is often used to declare CSS Custom Properties or "variables" to make them available throughout the document, for example:

 ```CSS
 :root {